 1. Have a door

 Humans are distractible creatures.
-If you’re working in the middle of your living room, you’re more likely to be tempted to fold a pile of laundry, keep an eye on your favorite sports team or drift into the kitchen for a snack.
+If you home office is in the middle of your living room, you’re more likely to be tempted to fold a pile of laundry, keep an eye on your favorite sports team or drift into the kitchen for a snack.

-But it goes both ways: You’re also more likely to be pulled back into work-related tasks after you sign off for the day.
+But it goes both ways: You’re also more likely to be pulled back into work-related tasks after work is supposedly “over.”

-That’s why we ask our team members to have an office with a door: something they can close to mark the time between work and home, even though they’re under the same roof.
+That’s why we ask our team members to have a workspace with a door: something they can close to mark the time between work and home, even though they’re under the same roof.

 2. Choose tools